grazieladumard/FGV_DataCourse/README.md

 # FGV_DataCourse
 My work at FGV

-My first data commit (with python) from the FGV course.
+My first data commit (with python) from FGV course.